 Consumers, investors, legislators and value chain partners have a growing interest in the sustainability performance of companies.
 Reliable, comparable and up-to-date Environmental, Social and Governance (ESG) information is therefore becoming increasingly important and it will soon even be mandatory.
 High quality ESG reporting will help companies to remain competitive in the future, fine tune their strategy and business model and seize opportunities.

 The EU is introducing the Corporate Sustainability Reporting Directive (CSRD) and Sustainable Finance Disclosure Regulation (SFDR).
 As a result, both companies and financial institutions will need to become more transparent by increasing their disclosures.
 All ESG information has to be comparable and reliable.
-The EU has therefore developed sustainability reporting standards (ESRS) and a taxonomy that defines which economic activities may be qualified as environmentally sustainable.
+The EU has therefore developed sustainability reporting standards (ESRS) and a taxonomy regulation that define what economic activities may be qualified as environmentally sustainable.

 What are results of the project?

-The three concrete steps of our approach are:
+The two concrete steps of our approach are: